 At the first Christian Pentecost, the Holy Spirit – part of the Holy Trinity along with God and Jesus Christ – descended upon Christ’s Apostles in the form of ‘cloven tongues like as of fire’.
-So, once again fire possess ambiguous symbolism: the element is both associated with both the Devil and hell, and God and the Holy Spirit with its purifying tongues of flame.
+So, once again fire possesses ambiguous symbolism: the element is associated with both the Devil and hell, and with God and the Holy Spirit with its purifying tongues of flame.

 The Fire Sermon and Buddhism

 In Buddhism, the Fire Sermon (the Ādittapariyāya Sutta) is about liberating oneself from suffering through detaching oneself from one’s senses, including one’s desires: the sensual as well as the sensory, we might say.
 Everything is burning within us, Buddha tells us: passion, hatred, and delusion.
 Buddha advises people to teach themselves to become ‘disgusted’ or disenchanted with their senses so they can attain a healthy detachment: through being dispassionate (rather than passionate), he is freed from these senses.